 The boiling point and densities of Naphthenes are higher than those of alkanes having the same number of carbon atoms.
 These are commonly present in crude oil as rings with five or six carbon atoms.
 These rings usually have alkyl substituents attached to them.
 Multi-ring naphthenes are present in the heavier parts of the crude oil.

-IV)– Sulfur: Crude oil with less than 1 % is called Sweet crude and greater than 1 % is called Sour crude.
+Crude oil with less than 1 % is called Sweet crude and greater than 1 % is called Sour crude.
 Crude oil contains sulfur heteroatoms in the form of elemental sulfur S, inorganic forms, and most importantly organic forms, in which sulfur atoms are positioned within the organic hydrocarbon molecules.
-Examples, mercaptans, sulfides, polycyclic sulfides.
+Examples are mercaptans, sulfides, and polycyclic sulfides.
 In general, heavier crude carries more Sulfur.

 The nitrogen compounds in crude oils may be classified as basic or non-basic.
 Basic nitrogen compounds consist of pyridines.
 The greater part of the nitrogen in crude oils is the non-basic nitrogen compounds which are generally of pyrrole types.